damnright/weex-t/README.md

 ## notes

-You can config more babel, ESLint and PostCSS plugins in `webpack.config.js`.
+You can config more babel, ESLint and PostCSS plugins.